Amir-Kermanshahani/Quantum_Inspired/README.md

 # Quantum_Machine_Learning
-Quantum Inspired Algorithms for differenet tasks.
+Quantum Inspired Algorithms for a variaty of use cases.